pebakery/npp-udl-pebakery/README.md

 If you are only interested in the syntax highlighting, you can import `PEBakery.udl.xml` from within the Notepad++ GUI.
 Click `Languages > Define Your Language...` to access UDL Dialog Box.

 In Notepad++ 7.6.3 or higher, importing through UDL Dialog Box can corrupt font names, due to [a Notepad++ bug](https://github.com/notepad-plus-plus/notepad-plus-plus/issues/5630).
-We recommend to copy XML files manually until the bug has resolved.
+We recommend using the installer or copying the XML files manually until the bug has resolved.

 ## License